orangetreefrog4/network-rewind/README.md

 # Network Rewind
-A proxy server to make your devices *old*
+A proxy server to make your devices *old*.